CRICOS Course Code: 104792J

 English language proficiency requirement: Overseas students must demonstrate at least an Upper Intermediate (IELTS 5.5 or equivalent) level of English prior to commencement.

-Academic requirement: All students must have either completed the following units (or their superseded equivalent units) or have two years equivalent full-time relevant work experience prior to commencing this course.
+Academic requirement: All students must have either completed BSB42415 Certificate IV in Marketing and Communication or the following units (or their superseded equivalent units) or have two years equivalent full-time relevant work experience prior to commencing this course.

 - BSBCMM411 Make presentations;